cmaldonadoa/cc3002-pinball/README.md

 ﻿# Pinball - Tarea CC3002

-This project is an implementation of the elements of a pinball game, which are bumpers, targets, tables, bonuses and a game controller.
+This project is an implementation of the logic of the elements of a pinball game, which are bumpers, targets, tables, bonuses and a game controller.
 A brief description of every element is detailed below.

+Also, this project contains a graphic part of the game,

 ## Implemented classes